worace/coinage/iterations/iteration_2.markdown

 Using implicit transaction fees gives us a flexible system that allows fees to be specified at the time the transaction is generated but captured later when the transaction is actually added to a block.

-### Required Information

-In order to generate a payment transaction, we'll need to have access to a few pieces of data:

-* The Block Chain -- We need to be able to gather source outputs from the chain in order to use them as inputs to our payment transaction
-* Paying Keypair -- We need the private key in order to sign our inputs, proving our ability to spend them.
-Additionally we may need the public key to use as a *change address* if we end up sourcing more outputs than are needed
-* Receiving Address -- This will be the `address` for the actual payment output in our transaction
-* Amount -- We need to know how much to pay!

 ### Payment Walkthrough